-Consolidated Appropriations Act of 2021 Notice
+Consolidated Appropriations Act of 2021 Notice 1

-No Surprises Billing Act Requirements 1
+No Surprises Act Requirements

+Provider Directories 2

-Transparency Requirements
+Transparency Requirements 2

 Federal Notices 3

 Choice of Primary Care Physician

 Access to Obstetrical and Gynecological (ObGyn) Care

 Statement of Rights Under the Newborns' and Mother's Health Protection Act

-Mental Health Parity and Addiction Equity Act
+Mental Health Parity and Addiction Equity Act 3

 Coverage for a Child Due to a Qualified Medical Support Order ("QMCSO")

 Statement of Rights Under the Women's Cancer Rights Act of 1998

 Special Enrollment Notice

-Introduction
+Introduction 7

-How to Get Language Assistance
+How to Get Language Assistance 7

 Identity Protection Services

-Table of Contents 8
+Table of Contents

-Schedule of Benefits 13
+Schedule of Benefits

-Acupuncture 15
+Acupuncture

 Allergy - Treatment and Testing

+(PCP or SPC Copayment applies to the office visit)

 Ambulance Services (Ground, Air and Water) in an Emergency

 Precertification required for non-emergency air ambulance.
-15

-Autism Services (See Pervasive Developmental Disorders and Autism in "What's Covered") 15
+Autism Services (See Pervasive Developmental Disorders and Autism in "What's Covered") 16

+- Only covered when performed at a Blue Distinction Center of Excellence for Specialty Care for out of

+members

+- Covered at in full no deductible for CA plan participants.

+Precertification required

-Bariatric Surgery
+Bariatric Surgery Travel

+- \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the

+patient's home.

+- Lodging, limited to single or double occupancy 17

-Clinical Trails
+Clinical Trails 17

-Dental Services
+Dental Services 17

+- Covered for treatment of an injury to sound and natural teeth.

 Diabetes Equipment, Education, and Supplies

-Diagnostic Services 16
+Diagnostic Services 17

-Durable Medical Equipment (DME), Medical Devices, Orthotics, Prosthetics, Medical and Surgical
+Durable Medical Equipment (DME), Medical Devices and Supplies 17

-(Received from a Supplier)

 Emergency Room Services (Emergency)

+- Includes aesthetic surgical procedures

+- Travel and Lodging covered up to \$10,000 within 75 miles of the member's home

+Precertification required

 Habilitative Services

-Home Care
+Home Health Care

-Precertification required

 Hospice Care

+Out-of-Network Providers may also bill you for any charges over the Plan's Maximum Allowed Amount.

+Inpatient Services

 Precertification required

 Maternity and Reproductive Health Services

 Dependent daughters are covered

-Mental Health and Substance Use Disorder (Chemical Dependency) Services (includes behavior al health

-treatment for Autism Spectrum Disorders)

-Nutritional Counseling (Non-Diabetic/Diabetic) 20

-Office Visits

-Office Surgery

-Oral Surgery

-Orthotics

-Outpatient Facility Services

-Preventive Care

-Prosthetics

-Rehabilitative Services

-Benefits are based on the setting in which Covered Services are received

-Telehealth 21